whatisjasongoldstein/beagle/README.md

 - [ ] It'd be neat if it was smart enough to only rebuild the files you touched, but that's really hard.
+- [ ] The Jinja2 environment is recreated between builds because constantly adding
+  new templates causes its memory overhead to grow infinitely over time.
+If anyone knows a more elegant way to fix this, please get in touch.